 What can I expect from counselling or psychotherapy?

 Counselling and psychotherapy are terms that tend to be used interchangeably and can have different meanings for different people.
-People can use the terms interchangeably, but many people who work in the profession say that psychotherapy originated with the discoveries and theories of Freud whereas counselling is a more general term for all types of talking therapies.
+People can use the terms interchangeably, but many people who work in the profession say that psychotherapy originated with the discoveries and theories of Freud, Jung and others in the psychoanalytic field, whereas counselling is a more general term for all types of talking therapies.
 In particular, challenges resulting in deep-rooted issues are navigated in psychodynamic therapy, where as counselling tends to deal with less complex issues over a shorter period of time.

-The sessions take place in a private and confidential setting which provides a safe space for us to explore might be troubling you, causing you distress, suffering or preventing you experience your life fully.
+The sessions take place in a private and confidential setting which provides a safe space for us to explore might be troubling, causing you distress, or otherwise preventing you experience your life fully.
 Therapy starts with an initial consultation to discuss how therapy could work for you.